-So you're shipping presents for the holiday season.
-And because it's possible you haven't mailed packages since this time last year or you're a first-timer, it's time for a bit of a refresher on the ol' USPS.
+So you're shipping presents this holiday season.
+Whether you haven't mailed packages since this time last year or you're a first-timer, it's time for a bit of a refresher on the ol' USPS.

 Never fear, friends.
-Here's a breakdown of all the crucial post office info to keep you from going postal this Christmas.
+Here's a breakdown of all the crucial post office info to help you keep your cool this Christmas.

 If you've got a pretty parcel that needs to arrive before Christmas, these are the USPS recommended shipping deadlines for expected delivery by Dec.
 25 when shipping domestic.
 Find international, military, Alaska and Hawaii mail details here.

 • Ship by Dec.
 16